-The Afro-American Newspaper Company of Baltimore's Web site.
-News from around the nation that is of interest to the African-American community, as well as a virtual gallery of contemporary artists, an online community discussion, a Black History museum, and multicultural myths and fables for kids.
+The Afro-American Newspaper Company of Baltimore's Web site which presents news from around the nation that is of interest to the African-American community, as well as a virtual gallery of contemporary artists, an online community discussion, a Black History museum, and multicultural myths and fables for kids.

 National Association for the Advancement of Colored People

 The NAACP provides advocacy information on a variety of cultural, educational, business, labor, and political issues.